Bloodwingv2/Multiple_Disease_Prediction/README.md

 # Multiple Disease Prediction Project

-This project aims to develop a web application using Streamlit that predicts the likelihood of diabetes, heart disease, and liver disease based on user-provided health data.
+This project aims to develop a web application using Streamlit that predicts the likelihood of diabetes, heart disease, and Parkinson's disease based on user-provided health data.

 ## Project Structure